Best savings accounts in Singapore with highest interest rates [May 2025]

 DBS Multiplier2.10%

-Source: Company websites, Beansprout calculations as of 1 April 2024
+Source: Company websites, Beansprout calculations as of 2 May 2025. *Maximum deposit for GXS is $60,000

 What would Beansprout do?

-Using our Compare Savings Accounts tool, we were able to easily discover what is the interest rate earned on different savings account based on various requirements we can fulfil.
+However, we were able still able to maximise our interest rate earned on different savings account based on various requirements we can fulfil.

-If you have S$100,000 of savings, can credit your monthly salary into your savings account, and spends regularly on your credit card, then the best savings account for you might be the UOB One Account.
+If you have S$100,000 of savings, can credit your monthly salary into your savings account, and spends regularly on your credit card, then the best savings account for you might be the OCBC 360 account or Bank of China SmartSaver

 If you are looking for a promotional interest rate for top-up of fresh funds, then the savings account to consider is the HSBC Everyday Global Account (EGA).